cfpb/consumerfinance.gov/docs/index.md

 # Introduction to cfgov-refresh

-This is the documentation for the cfgov-refresh project, a redesign of the [www.consumerfinance.gov](https://www.consumerfinance.gov) website.
+This is the documentation for the cfgov-refresh project that powers the [www.consumerfinance.gov](https://www.consumerfinance.gov) website.
 It is organized thematically in order to create a central repository for all information pertaining to cfgov-refresh.

 ## Disclaimer